PSICQUIC/psicquic-documentation/README.md

 # Information for Users

 PSICQUIC is a web service so it is meant to be use in machine-to-machine communications.
-However, you can get PSI-MITAB data directly in your browser by using the [REST Access](/RestAccess.md), like in [this example](http://www.ebi.ac.uk/Tools/webservices/psicquic/intact/webservices/current/search/query/brca2).
+However, you can get PSI-MITAB data directly in your browser by using the [REST Access](RestAccess.md), like in [this example](http://www.ebi.ac.uk/Tools/webservices/psicquic/intact/webservices/current/search/query/brca2).

-* How to retrieve molecular interactions: using [SOAP](/PsicquicSpec_1_3_Soap.md) or [REST](/PsicquicSpec_1_3_Rest.md)
+* How to retrieve molecular interactions: using [SOAP](PsicquicSpec_1_3_Soap.md) or [REST](PsicquicSpec_1_3_Rest.md)
 * [List of PSICQUIC Service Providers](http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS).
 * There are two available JAVA clients for PSICQUIC.
 If you are a JAVA programmer start using PSICQUIC right away, find the documentations about the clients [here](/JavaClient.md).
-* A Bioconductor package has also been developped for PSICQUIC.
+* A Bioconductor package has also been developed for PSICQUIC.
 You can find more documentation [here](http://www.bioconductor.org/packages/release/bioc/html/PSICQUIC.html).
 * You can find more examples, including samples in [Java](/ClientCodeSample.md), [Perl](/PerlCodeSamples.md) or [Python](./PythonCodeSamples.md).
-* [The MIQL \(Molecular Interaction Query Language\) reference](/MiqlDefinition.md) that can be used to perform more complex queries.
+* [The MIQL (Molecular Interaction Query Language) reference](MiqlDefinition.md) that can be used to perform more complex queries.
-* If you want to see a real use case of PSICQUIC, check the [PSICQUIC View application](http://www.ebi.ac.uk/Tools/webservices/psicquic/view/) \(then just click on Search\).
+* If you want to see a real use case of PSICQUIC, check the [PSICQUIC View application](http://www.ebi.ac.uk/Tools/webservices/psicquic/view/) (then just click on Search).
 It uses PSICQUIC behind the scenes.
 * You can also find the different PSICQUIC services in [BioCatalogue](http://www.biocatalogue.org/tags/psicquic).
 * You can use PSICQUIC directly from the latest and greatest Cytoscape.
 Check[this page](/CytoscapeClient.md) if you want to know how.
 * [Other projects](/WhoUsesPsicquic.md) are using PSICQUIC too.